chinapedia/wikipedia.abstract.en/Page/Regular_icosahedron.md

 Dimensions

-Icosaedro_desarrollo.gif If the edge length of a regular icosahedron is _a_, the radius of a circumscribed sphere (one that touches the icosahedron at all vertices) is
+If the edge length of a regular icosahedron is _a_, the radius of a circumscribed sphere (one that touches the icosahedron at all vertices) is

 $$r_u = \frac{a}{2} \sqrt{\phi \sqrt{5}} = \frac{a}{4} \sqrt{10 +2\sqrt{5}} = a\sin\frac{2\pi}{5} \approx 0.951\,056\,5163 \cdot a$$